wp-plugins/horizontal-meta/readme.txt

 * Manage mappings with the Horizontal Meta API
 * Works with User meta and Post meta
 * Compatible with multisite.
-* Beta version provides ability to create up to 10 mappings with string data type.
+* Free version provides ability to create up to 5 post and user mappings with string data type.

 = Perform Faster Meta Queries =
 Access your post and user meta data faster than ever before!
 Horizontal Meta takes a snapshot of your data and makes it accessible at record speeds!